← All Episodes

 A Forty-Year-Old Index That Still Outperforms in a Crisis

-Jerry Prior has spent nearly thirty years at Mount Lucas Management — a firm with roots in Commodities Corp, the legendary firm that launched Paul Tudor Jones, Louis Bacon, and the broader managed futures and global macro industry.
-Mount Lucas built the MLM Index in 1988 to give institutional investors a price-based benchmark for managed futures — the first of its kind — and four decades later, the strategy is still running largely unchanged, now wrapped inside KMLM, the KraneShares Mount Lucas Managed Futures Index Strategy ETF.
+Jerry Prior has spent nearly thirty years at Mount Lucas Management, a firm that traces its roots to Commodities Corp, the shop that launched Paul Tudor Jones, Louis Bacon, and a good chunk of the modern macro industry.
+He runs the firm's managed futures strategies as CIO and serves as COO.
+Mount Lucas built the MLM Index in 1988 to give institutions a price-based benchmark for managed futures, the first of its kind, and nearly four decades later the strategy still runs largely the way it did on day one.
+Today it sits inside KMLM, the KraneShares Mount Lucas Managed Futures Index Strategy ETF.

-If you've been trying to understand where managed futures fits in a modern portfolio — or why the original index from 1988 still works — this is the conversation.
+If you have been trying to figure out where managed futures fits in a modern book, or why a benchmark from 1988 still works, this one is worth your time.

 Daily Market Intelligence